infinitered/ignite-cookbook/docs/recipes/Zustand.md

 - Another very popular method is to use [Zod](https://zod.dev/), which also enables data validation at runtime for better safety.

 <details>
-<summary>Original Mobx-State-Tree Episode.ts file for reference:</summary>
+<summary>Original MobX-State-Tree Episode.ts file for reference:</summary>

 **`app/models/Episode.ts`**